First published: March 9, 2020

 Melanoma is a skin cancer that starts in the skin’s melanocytes.
 Melanocytes are cells that are found at the uppermost layer of the skin and are responsible for producing melanin, the pigment responsible for giving your skin, hair, and eyes their specific color.

-While the exact cause is unknown, melanoma often develops because of prolonged UV radiation exposure from tanning beds or the sun.
-The UV radiation damages the melanocytes, and over time, that damage can cause the melanocytes to mutate and grow out of control, forming skin tumors which can be some of the first signs of melanoma.
-There may be instances in which you aren’t sure if growths are warts or skin cancer.
-However, identifying skin cancer will be your first order of business, and once you’ve been diagnosed with melanoma, you can pursue treatment and healthy dietary options.
+While the exact cause is unknown, melanoma often develops due to prolonged exposure to UV radiation from tanning beds or the sun.
+UV radiation damages melanocytes, and over time, this damage can cause melanocytes to mutate and grow out of control, forming skin tumors, which can be among the first signs of melanoma.

 Foods That Help Skin Cancer